MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/import-export-manifest.md

 ![A screenshot of a computer Description automatically generated with medium confidence](media/image9.png)

 In the "Review and finish" step, you have all the information for the new bulk import job in the single view you to review.
-If you need to change any of the paramters, clicking "Edit" next to the information allows you to do that.
+If you need to change any of the parameters, clicking "Edit" next to the information allows you to do that.
 Clicking "Begin import" will first upload the local files to the service (if selected) and then create a job for the bulk import.

 ![A screenshot of a computer Description automatically generated with medium confidence](media/image10.png)

-The local file upload may take time, depending on the amount and the filesize of the asset and your network connection.
+The local file upload may take time, depending on the amount and the file size of the asset and your network connection.

 ![A screenshot of a computer Description automatically generated with medium confidence](media/image11.png)